What does COVID-19 mean for fragile primary health care systems and workforce?

 COVID-19 e-learning resources

-We are responding to requests from front-line primary healthcare workers across the globe by providing free open access to newly created COVID-19 e-learning resources (available in English, French and Arabic) for those working in resource-limited settings.
+We responded to requests from front-line primary healthcare workers across the globe by providing free open access to newly created COVID-19 e-learning resources (available in English, French and Arabic) for those working in resource-limited settings.
 These tackle a range of topics from screening and triage, clinic operations, health workforce planning through to continuity of essential services including mental health.
+Thanks to our ongoing fundraising appeal we updated this guidance in September 2021 and added on a range of topic, including: vaccines; medications that work; variants; long Covid; and techniques for management at home, for those without access to professional care.

 Technical and clinical support